AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md

 * Lead Email Domain to Account Website Domain
 * Lead Company Name to Account Name
 * Lead Company to Account Website Domain
+* Lead Website to Account Contacts' Email Domain
+* Lead Email Domain to Account Contacts' Email Domain
+* Lead Website to Account Leads' Email Domain
-* Matching the Domain on the Lead's Email Address to the Account via the Contact's Email Address
+* Lead Email Domain to Account Leads' Email Domain
+* The Accounts' Leads/Contacts are validated by their email/website domains and matched to the lead email/website's domain or subdomain.
+The Account with the most matches is used.

 >[!NOTE]
 >
 >Each Lead tries to get matched to an Account in the preferential order of methods above.
 Once a match is made, the AccountId is immediately set on the Lead and won't be matched using another method.
-If the Lead already has a valid AccountId, the Lead is skipped.

 ## Predictive Engagement Score {#predictive-engagement-score}